What Should I Do? Step 1: Financial Capital

 - Gaining exposure to precious metals

-- Consider setting a dollar cost averaging program through the Hard Assets Alliance.
+- Consider setting a dollar cost averaging program through the Hard Assets Alliance or American Hartford Gold.
 It’s an excellent, affordable way to build your position in precious metals over time.

 - Managing debt wisely

 - In Prosper!, we mention several opportunities that have caught our attention, including a way to invest in productive sustainably-managed farmland, as well as new solutions like CircleUp that enable direct investment in smaller enterprises, and organizations like Slow Money that direct capital into local food systems.